 O ye of little faith (and me for that matter).
 Just when I thought Valentine’s was passing me by for yet another year, I managed to snatch victory from the jaws of defeat when up popped a Tinder message (yes, even I have succumbed) from someone who looked a) relatively normal and was not b) married (been there done that) c) a psycho (ditto) d) a stalker (yep) or e) 20 years older than his pic (of course).

 Ladies and gentlemen, I give you Daniel…well, “Desperate Dan” to be more precise.
 Now, that’s not saying he’s desperate to be in a relationship; it’s because we both share a love of COW PIE and he’s always on the side of the underdog.
-And, just like the Dandy character, he’s got big strong hands, a square jaw, horny stubble and a huge collection of red and black check shirts.
+And, just like the Dandy character, he’s got big strong hands, a square jaw, horny stubble, plenty of tatts, a few piercings and a huge collection of red and black check shirts.

 Admittedly, it’s still early days, but it’s been a promising start so far.
 Even though he’s a bit of a Southern Softie, he’s hard in all the right places and hasn’t asked me for any money yet.
 I think that, finally, I might have actually cracked this online dating malarkey.

 It seems the same cannot be said for the rest of the sisterhood, however.
 If trade association UK Finance is right, one in five of us girls who use online dating services has been asked for or given money to someone they met over the Internet.

 The all-important data (well, this does have to have at least something to do with our readership, you know) shows that a whopping £7.9m was lost to romance scams in the first half of 2019, an increase of 50% on the previous year.